talatkuyuk/informatics_notes_turkish/git.md

 ### Add an alias with command parameters in global

 > git config --global alias.amend 'commit --amend --no-edit'
+> git config --global alias.line 'log --oneline'

 Then, use like below:

 > git amend

+### to change the default editor

+> git config --global core.editor "code --wait"

+### to change the last commit message if it is already puged into github

+> git commit --amend
+> (vscode will be opened, make the changes and approve it, then...)
+> git push --force-with-lease

 ### git reset SOFT, MIXED, HARD